DG9J/xmr-stak-amd/README.md

-# XMR-Stak is now supporting CPU, AMD and NVIDIA GPUs in a unified miner.

-Our new repository is https://github.com/fireice-uk/xmr-stak.

-Please use our new miner, the old version is retired and unsupported.
+# This is a test repo for Cryptonight anti-ASIC/FPGA modifications

+It's based on the old xmr-stak-amd repo.
+Only benchmarking is supported.
+Can run on NVIDIA GPU as well.